GabeScott/standard-works-vault/General Conference/1983 October - What Think Ye of the Book of Mormon.md

 The pattern for this was set in the experience of Oliver Cowdery.
 He desired not alone to act as a scribe to Joseph Smith but also to translate directly from the plates.
 After much importuning, the Lord permitted Brother Cowdery to try.

 The divine authorization contained these provisos: “Remember that without faith you can do nothing; therefore ask in faith.
-Trifle not with these things; do not ask for that which you ought not. ...
-And according to your faith shall it be done unto you.”
-(D&C 8:10–11.)
+Trifle not with these things; do not ask for that which you ought not. … And according to your faith shall it be done unto you.” ([[D&C 8.10|D&C 8:10–11]][[D&C 8.11|]].)

 Oliver tried to translate and failed.
 Then came the divine word: “Behold, you have not understood; you have supposed that I would give it unto you, when you took no thought save it was to ask me.”
 That is, he had not done all that in his power lay; he had expected the Lord to do it all merely because he asked.

-“But, behold, I say unto you,” the divine word continued, “that you must study it out in your mind; then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you; therefore, you shall feel that it is right.”
-(D&C 9:7–8.)
+“But, behold, I say unto you,” the divine word continued, “that you must study it out in your mind; then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you; therefore, you shall feel that it is right.” ([[D&C 9.7|D&C 9:7–8]][[D&C 9.8|]].)

 Now, if the Book of Mormon is true, our acceptance of it will lead to salvation in the highest heaven.
 On the other hand, if we say it is true when in fact it is not, we are thereby leading men astray and surely deserve to drop down to the deepest hell.